Quick Student Loans

 Students can use loans to finance their education, as the federal government offers options that include Stafford and Perkins loans.
 Although these loan options are preferred, the disbursement and the time to process these loans are relatively longer than private loans.
-Therefore, private loans are available online, and students can ask their university for a preferred lenders list, which includes all of the viable options.
+Private loans are available online, and students can ask their university for a preferred lender list, which includes all of the viable options.
 Note: students should exhaust their federal options before looking for private loans.

 What options are available other than fast loans for students?

 Students can apply for federal options such as loans, grants, and work-study.
 In order to apply for these, students need to fill out the FAFSA application form.
 The FAFSA (Free Application for Federal Student Aid), which is available online at fafsa.ed.gov.
 In addition to federal options, students can also apply for university sponsored aid options.
 Note: students are should exhaust all of their federal options before applying for private loans.

 - Applying for a student loan can be a quick process, but before rushing into it you should take time to compare your options.

 - We have a loan comparison tool that can help you evaluate the options that are available to you.